Northern Emberá language: Nasalization

 In Chocó languages, the nasal feature spreads throughout a nasal morpheme, affecting vowels, sonorants and voiced obstruents.
 In Northern Emberá, regressive nasalization is reported to appear only with some speakers.
 The domain of nasalization is blocked by voiceless obstruents as well as by the multiple vibrant /r/.

 Numbers

 Number is marked on nouns and verbs.
 The singular is generally unmarked, while the plural is overtly marked.
 Within the noun phrase, plural is marked on the head, which is either a noun or a pronoun.
 Nominal plural is encoded by the morpheme -rã in Emberá.
 The plural suffix is highly integrated to the verbal inflection such that its form depends on tense; Northern Emberá -ta ‘PL’ in present/habitual and -da ‘PL’ in the past tense.

 Tense

-Northern Emberá and Katio make a clear distinction (immediate vs. unspecified temporal distance) in those tenses in which the event time point does not coincide with the speech time point (past and future) For example:
+Northern Emberá and Catío make a clear distinction (immediate vs. unspecified temporal distance) in those tenses in which the event time point does not coincide with the speech time point (past and future) For example:

 Orthography

-Northern Embera is written in two similar orthographies: one is used in Panama, and the other is used in Colombia.
+Northern Emberá is written in two similar orthographies: one is used in Panama, and the other is used in Colombia.